megumi-ovo/Ising-GPU/README.md

 - CUDA Toolkit: 10.1

 ## Run this program (require a CUDA-enabled GPU)
-In your command line, input
+In your command line, write
 ```
 nvcc -std=c++11 -lcurand -o a main.cu test.cu lattice.cu Metroplis.cu
 ./a